callnow

 • Pricing Strategy: This includes high fixed costs, which lead to high prices to cover costs; thus, high variable costs enable more flexibility in the prices to correspond to changes in production.

-Importance of Distinguishing between Fixed Cost and Variable Cost
+Importance of Distinguishing Between Fixed Cost and Variable Cost

 • Financial Planning: This is particularly useful in budgeting and forecasting, hence enabling businesses to anticipate fixed costs and control variable costs depending on levels of production.